Las Vegas ready for ‘new era of tech,’ experts say

 Focusing on strengths

-Blockchain is a public ledger of transactions used to verify exchanges.
-This technology could help boost the hospitality’s token-based loyalty system by allowing users to trade points, Martin said.
+Blockchain — a public ledger of transactions used to verify exchanges — could boost hospitality companies’ token-based loyalty systems by allowing users to trade points, Martin said.

 “Innovation in communities is driven by assets that already exist in the marketplace,” Martin said.
 “In terms of Vegas, it makes a great deal of sense for us to be significant players when it comes to any technology that impacts” industries like hospitality.